Ukraine in fierce fight against advancing Russian forces

-KYIV, Ukraine (AP) — Ukrainian forces put up fierce resistance to slow the advance of the larger and more powerful Russian military closing in on the capital, as the U.S. and EU rushed ammunition and weapons to Kyiv and announced powerful new financial sanctions aimed at further isolating Moscow.
+KYIV, Ukraine (AP) — Ukrainian defense forces put up fierce resistance Saturday, slowing the advance of the larger and better-armed Russian military closing in on Kyiv, the capital.
+European nations and the U.S. rushed assistance to the country, including more ammunition and weapons, and announced another round of powerful sanctions aimed at further isolating Russia from the global financial system.

 Terrified men, women and children sought safety inside and underground, and the government maintained a 39-hour curfew to keep people off the streets.
 More than 150,000 Ukrainians fled for Poland, Moldova and other neighboring countries, and the United Nations warned the number could grow to 4 million if fighting escalates.

-Huge explosions lit up the predawn sky south of Kyiv early Sunday.
-President Volodymyr Zelenskyy’s office said one of the blasts was near the Zhuliany airport, and the mayor of Vasylkiv, about 25 miles (40 kilometers) south of the capital, said an oil depot there was hit.

-“We will fight for as long as needed to liberate our country,” Zelenskyy vowed.
+“We will fight for as long as needed to liberate our country,” President Volodymyr Zelenskyy promised.

-To aid Ukraine’s ability to hold out, the U.S. pledged an additional $350 million in military assistance to Ukraine, including anti-tank weapons, body armor and small arms.
+To aid Ukraine’s ability to hold out, the U.S. pledged an additional $350 million in military assistance to Ukraine on Saturday, including anti-tank weapons, body armor and small arms.
 Germany said it would send missiles and anti-tank weapons to the besieged country and that it would close its airspace to Russian planes.

+The measures were announced jointly as part of a new round of financial sanctions meant to impose a severe cost on Moscow for the invasion.

-It was unclear how much territory Russian forces had seized or how much their advance had been stalled.
+It was unclear how much territory Russian forces have seized.
 Britain’s Ministry of Defense said “the speed of the Russian advance has temporarily slowed likely as a result of acute logistical difficulties and strong Ukrainian resistance.”

 A senior U.S. defense official said more than half of the Russian combat power that was massed along Ukraine’s borders had entered the country and Moscow has had to commit more fuel supply and other support units inside Ukraine than originally anticipated.
 The official, who spoke on condition of anonymity to discuss internal U.S. assessments, did not provide further details.

-The curfew in Kyiv was set to last through Monday morning and forced everyone inside, though the relative quiet of the capital was sporadically broken by gunfire.
+Even as Zelenskyy called on his countrymen to join the fight, it was impossible to know how effective Ukraine has been in slowing the Russian advance.
+A curfew in Kyiv set to last through Monday morning forced everyone inside, though the relative quiet of the capital was sporadically broken by gunfire.

 Fighting on the city’s outskirts suggested that small Russian units were trying to clear a path for the main forces.
-Small groups of Russian troops were reported inside Kyiv, but Britain and the U.S. said the bulk of the forces were 19 miles (30 kilometers) from the city’s center as of the afternoon.
+Small groups of Russian troops were reported inside Kyiv, but Britain and the U.S. said the bulk of Russian forces were 19 miles (30 kilometers) from the city’s center as of Saturday afternoon.

-Russia claims its assault on Ukraine from the north, east and south is aimed only at military targets, but bridges, schools and residential neighborhoods have been hit.
+Russia claims its assault on Ukraine is aimed only at military targets, but bridges, schools and residential neighborhoods have been hit since the invasion began Thursday with air and missile strikes and Russian troops entering Ukraine from the north, east and south.

 Ukraine’s health minister reported Saturday that 198 people, including three children, had been killed and more than 1,000 others had been wounded during Europe’s largest land war since World War II.
 It was unclear whether those figures included both military and civilian casualties.

-A missile struck a high-rise apartment building in Kyiv’s southwestern outskirts near one of the city’s two passenger airports, leaving a jagged hole of ravaged apartments over several floors.
+In Kyiv, a missile struck a high-rise apartment building in the southwestern outskirts near one of the city’s two passenger airports, leaving a jagged hole of ravaged apartments over several floors.
 A rescue worker said six civilians were injured.

 Ukraine’s ambassador to the U.S., Oksana Markarova, said troops in Kyiv were fighting Russian “sabotage groups.”
-Ukraine says some 200 Russian soldiers have been captured and thousands have been killed.
+Ukraine says some 200 Russian soldiers have been captured and 3,500 have been killed.

-Markarova said Ukraine was gathering evidence of shelling of residential areas, kindergartens and hospitals to submit to The Hague for consideration as possible crimes against humanity.
+Markarova said Ukraine was gathering evidence of shelling of residential areas, kindergartens and hospitals to submit to The Hague for consideration as possible war crimes.

-Zelenskyy reiterated his openness to talks with Russia in a video message, saying he welcomed an offer from Turkey and Azerbaijan to organize diplomatic efforts, which so far have faltered.
+Zelenskyy reiterated his openness to talks with Russia in a video message Saturday, saying he welcomed an offer from the leaders of Turkey and Azerbaijan to organize diplomatic efforts, which so far have faltered.

-The Kremlin confirmed a phone call between President Vladimir Putin and Azerbaijani President Ilham Aliyev but gave no hint of restarting talks.
+The Kremlin gave a terse confirmation of a phone call between Russian President Vladimir Putin and Azerbaijani President Ilham Aliyev but gave no hint of restarting talks.
 A day earlier, Zelenskyy offered to negotiate a key Russian demand: abandoning ambitions of joining NATO.

-Putin sent troops into Ukraine after denying for weeks that he intended to do so, all the while building up a force of almost 200,000 troops along the countries’ borders.
+Putin sent troops into Ukraine after he spent weeks denying that’s what he intended, all the while building up a force of almost 200,000 troops along the countries’ borders.
 He claims the West has failed to take seriously Russia’s security concerns about NATO, the Western military alliance that Ukraine aspires to join.
 But he has also expressed scorn about Ukraine’s right to exist as an independent state.

-Putin hasn’t disclosed his ultimate plans, but Western officials believe he is determined to overthrow Ukraine’s government and replace it with a regime of his own, redrawing the map of Europe and reviving Moscow’s Cold War-era influence.
+Putin hasn’t disclosed his ultimate plans for Ukraine, but Western officials believe he is determined to overthrow Ukraine’s government and replace it with a regime of his own, redrawing the map of Europe and reviving Moscow’s Cold War-era influence.

 The effort was already coming at great cost to Ukraine, and apparently to Russian forces as well.

-Ukraine’s Infrastructure Ministry said a Russian missile was shot down before dawn Saturday as it headed for the dam of the sprawling water reservoir that serves Kyiv.
-The government also said a Russian convoy was destroyed.
-Video images showed soldiers inspecting burned-out vehicles after Ukraine’s 101st brigade reported destroying a column of two light vehicles, two trucks and a tank.
+Ukraine’s Infrastructure Ministry said a Russian missile was shot down before dawn Saturday as it headed for the dam of the sprawling water reservoir that serves Kyiv, and Ukraine said a Russian military convoy was destroyed near the city early Saturday.
+Footage showed soldiers inspecting burned-out vehicles after Ukraine’s 101st brigade reported destroying a column of two light vehicles, two trucks and a tank.
 The claim could not be verified.

 Highways into Kyiv from the east were dotted with checkpoints manned by uniformed Ukrainian troops and young men in civilian clothes carrying automatic rifles.
 Low-flying planes patrolled the skies, though it was unclear if they were Russian or Ukrainian.

-In addition to Kyiv, the Russian assault appeared to focus on Ukraine’s economically vital coastal areas, from near the Black Sea port of Odesa in the west to beyond the Azov Sea port of Mariupol in the east.
+In addition to Kyiv, the Russian assault appeared to focus on Ukraine’s coastline, which stretches from near the Black Sea port of Odesa in the west to beyond the Azov Sea port of Mariupol in the east.

-Ukrainian soldiers in Mariupol were guarding bridges and blocking people from the shoreline amid concerns the Russian navy could launch an assault from the sea.

-“I don’t care anymore who wins and who doesn’t,” said Ruzanna Zubenko, whose large family was forced from their home outside Mariupol after it was badly damaged by shelling.
+“I don’t care anymore who wins and who doesn’t,” Ruzanna Zubenko said as her large family was forced from their home outside Mariupol after it was badly damaged by shelling on Friday.
 “The only important thing is for our children to be able to grow up smiling and not crying.”

+If the Russian troops succeed, Ukraine would be cut off from access to all of its sea ports, which are vital for its economy.
+In Mariupol, Ukrainian soldiers guarded bridges and blocked people from the shoreline amid concerns the Russian navy could launch an assault from the sea.

-Fighting also raged in two eastern territories controlled by pro-Russia separatists.
+Fighting also raged in two territories in eastern Ukraine that are controlled by pro-Russian separatists.
 Authorities in the city of Donetsk said hot water supplies to the city of about 900,000 were suspended because of damage to the system by Ukrainian shelling.

 The U.S. government urged Zelenskyy early Saturday to evacuate Kyiv but he turned down the offer, according to a senior American intelligence official with direct knowledge of the conversation.
-Zelenskyy issued a defiant video recorded on a downtown street, saying he remained in the city.
+Zelenskyy issued a defiant video recorded on a downtown Kyiv street early Saturday, saying he remained in the city.

 “We aren’t going to lay down weapons.
 We will protect the country,” the Ukrainian president said.
 “Our weapon is our truth, and our truth is that it’s our land, our country, our children.
 And we will defend all of that.”